DanisAlukaev/Big-Data/README.md

 ## Structure of repository:

 Lab01: setting up the environment and getting started with Vagrant \
-Lab02: getting started with Docker Hub, Docker Compose, Docker Swarm, Docker Machine
+Lab02: getting started with Docker Hub, Docker Compose, Docker Swarm, Docker Machine \
+Lab03: getting started with Hadoop (using both Vagrant and Docker)